syslogic/bash-scripts/README.md

 there, in order to configure QEMU & KVM differently.

 ## keylayout.sh
-installs package system-config-keyboard on RHEL and CentOS e.g... for switching the default keyboard layout to German.
+it installs package system-config-keyboard on RHEL and CentOS e.g... for switching the default keyboard layout to German.